Planning a doctoral course

 Syllabus

-To arrange a course you need a syllabus established by the Course and Programme Committee.
-The syllabus is created in the course database KIWAS when you have gained clarity from where to apply for funding and, in the case it is within a doctoral programme, a preview of the syllabus proposal has been made by the programme’s educationally responsible.
+To arrange a course, you need a syllabus established by the Committee for Doctoral Education (delegated to the chairperson of the Course and Programme Committee).
+The syllabus is created in Fubas when you have gained clarity from where to apply for funding and, if it is within a doctoral programme, a preview of the syllabus proposal has been made by the programme’s educationally responsible.

-Read more about the procedures at the page course syllabi for doctoral courses.
+Read more about the procedures on the page course syllabi for doctoral courses.
 See also current deadlines for when a syllabus proposal must be submitted.

-All doctoral courses, excluding courses such as those that belong to research schools, should be advertised in the course catalogue that is published once a semester.
-For this, a course occasion needs to be created in the course database KIWAS.
-Read further on course occasions for doctoral courses and current deadlines.
+All doctoral courses, excluding courses such as those within research schools, should be advertised in the semi-annual course catalogue.
+For this, a course information and a course occasion need to be created in Fubas.
+Read further on course information and course occasions for doctoral courses and user guides for Fubas

 Contact